gwaidan/metro-modular/MidiAlf/readme.md

 This is forked from the MidiAlf v0.2 files originally published at https://midisizer.com/midialf/

-The original used Mutable Intrumentshardware design elements to create a neat desktop MIDI pattern sequaencer with storage memory, that could be expanded with CV outputs.
+The original used Mutable Intruments hardware design elements to create a neat desktop MIDI pattern sequaencer with storage memory, that could be expanded with CV outputs.
 In line with the original, it is released under a Creative Commons cc-by-sa license.

 <b>v0.3j (initial release):</b> Changes from the original include: